French-Argentinean Soprano Eugenia Forteza has been praised for her “soulful mood” (Opera Wire) and “fine tone and spirited acting” (Voce di Meche).

 Eugenia holds a Master of Music from the Opera Institute at Mason Gross School of the Arts at Rutgers University, where she studied with bass-baritone Eduardo Chama.
 Eugenia also holds a Bachelor of Music in Voice Performance, Summa Cum Laude, from the Boyer College of Music at Temple University in Philadelphia, PA.
 She studied with Randi Marrazzo while at Temple and prior to that, Eugenia studied at the National Conservatory of Buenos Aires with Ana María Osorio.
 Eugenia currently studies with soprano Elizabeth De Trejo.

-Upcoming engagements for the 2018/2019 season include a company debut with Christman Opera Company in NYC as Mrs. Tonti in Adriana McMannes, returning to the "St. John's Concert Series" in Philadelphia, singing in NYC's "Festival de la Hispanidad" and performing preview concerts in NYC for Felix Jarrar's new opera Mother Goose.
+Upcoming engagements for the 2018/2019 season include covering the title role in L'incoronazione di Poppea with Bare Opera, singing Mrs. Tonti in Adriana McMannes with Christman Opera Company, returning to the "St. John's Concert Series" in Philadelphia, joining New Camerata Opera for their Haunted Cabaret and New Amsterdam Opera for Handel's Messiah and performing preview concerts in NYC for Felix Jarrar's new opera Mother Goose.

 Eugenia currently resides in NYC, where she is a freelance artist, the Founder and Lead Editor of 360° of Opera and the Social Media Manager at Lenny's Studio.